Garmin vs. Wahoo: Which Cycling Computers Are Better? An Objective Comparison

 Garmin Edge Explore is one of the head units not for hardcore cyclists but for people who love adventures or are more casual riders.
 Its main benefits are a larger display (3“) than the Edge 530 and Edge 830 (2.6“) and affordability.
 But it lacks some (training) features and has a short battery life of about 12 hours.

 The Explore 2, however, comes with additional sensor support and longer battery life.
 These (and many other) upgrades made it more suitable for day-to-day riding.
-You can even customize its data fields via a mobile app (just like Edge 1040).
+You can even customize its data fields via a smartphone app (just like Edge 1040).

 Everything I wrote about the Edge 530 also applies to Edge 830.
 The main difference between these head units is that the Edge 830 has a touchscreen display.
 Edge 830 is also packed with a few extra navigation features.